 Using @font-face for font linking is relatively straightforward.
 Within a stylesheet, each @font-face rule defines a family name to be used, the font resource to be loaded, and the style characteristics of a given face such as whether it’s bold or italic.
 Firefox 3.5 only downloads the fonts as needed, so a stylesheet can list a whole set of fonts of which only a select few will actually be used.

 One issue that many people face with the vertical rhythm technique, is that it can easily be thrown off by non-text elements, such as images.
 One solution to this issue is to make sure your images always have a height that is a multiple of the line height being used by your document.
 Unfortunately, this is usually not practical for production sites.
 In this post the author solves this problem with the always reliable jQuery.

 Typography Best Practices

 Many people, designers included, think that typography consists of only selecting a typeface, choosing a font size and whether it should be regular or bold.
 For most people it ends there.
-But there is much more to achieving good typography and it’s in the details that designers often neglect.
-Here are 8 simple ways you can use CSS to improve your typography and hence the overall usability of your designs.
+But there is much more to achieving good typography, and it’s in the details that designers often neglect.
+Here are eight simple ways you can use CSS to improve your typography and hence the overall usability of your designs.

 Many designers and developers often equate typography with choosing a font or typeface, while others simply forget that 95% of web design is typography and tend to forget about it.
-Clearly, if typography is really 95% of web design, it should be at the forefront of the mind of every designer and developer.
+Clearly, if typography is 95% of web design, it should be at the forefront of the mind of every designer and developer.
 Here are Six Ways To Improve Your Web Typography.